casper-network/docs/source/docs/casper/design/serialization-standard.md

 ### Contracts {#global-state-contracts}

-Contracts are a special value type because they contain the on-chain logic of the applications running on the Casper network.
+Contracts are a special value type because they contain the on-chain logic of the applications running on a Casper network.
 A _contract_ contains the following data:

 -   a [wasm module](https://webassembly.github.io/spec/core/syntax/modules.html)
 -   a collection of named keys